Uberi/uw-cs350-development-environment/README.md

 If this is the first run, and you haven't built the image yourself, this might take a little while to start while Docker downloads the image from Docker Hub.

 Now, you can edit the source code on the host machine, and compile/test/debug inside the Docker image.

-If `bmake install` fails with `mkdir: cannot create directory '/root/os161/root': No such file or directory`, just create the directory: `mkdir --parents /root/os161`.

 If `sys161` fails with `sys161: Cannot open config file sys161.conf`, just copy over the example config: `cp /root/sys161/share/examples/sys161/sys161.conf.sample /root/cs350-os161/root/sys161.conf`.